SacreeBandeDePote/PLD_Agile/README.md

 ### Launch

-Make sur of your configuration by excecuting the following command:
+Make sure of your configuration by excecuting the following command:
 `cd agile/ && mvn --version`

 Execute the follwing command inside the sources directory